 Running Virtual Machines with Compute Engine

-Compute Engine is probably the most open of the Google Cloud compute offerings.
-It offers complete control over the configuration of virtual machines, including custom fully-optimized machine types.
+Compute Engine is probably the most open of the Google Cloud compute offerings and offers complete control over configuration of virtual machines, including custom fully optimized machine types.
 In this lesson, you’ll see how to create instance templates to easily replicate your settings and establish managed instance groups for increased computing power.
 You’ll also get a full tour of the Compute Engine console, exploring the available options.

 Standardizing on Kubernetes Engine